kubernetes/website/content/en/docs/concepts/workloads/controllers/replicationcontroller.md

 ### Scaling

-The ReplicationController makes it easy to scale the number of replicas up or down, either manually or by an auto-scaling control agent, by simply updating the `replicas` field.
+The ReplicationController scales the number of replicas up or down by setting the `replicas` field.
+You can configure the ReplicationController to manage the replicas manually or by an auto-scaling control agent.

 ### Rolling updates